cyb3rko/cachykde-handbook/README.md

 ### Find large files

-Find files in current directory with a specified minimum size (in this example 100 MB)
+Find files in current directory with a specified minimum size (in this example 100 MB):

 ```shell
 find . -type f -size +100M